datarobot/datarobot-user-models/model_templates/proxy_model_datarobot/README.md

 First, you will need to have an existing deployment in the DataRobot MLOps platform.

-Next, create a new _Custom Inference Model_ in the DataRobot platform of type `Proxy` and select the `Target type` and `Target name` to match the model trained in AzureML.
+Next, create a new _Custom Inference Model_ in the DataRobot platform of type `Proxy` and select the `Target type` and `Target name` to match the model already deployed in DataRobot MLOps.

 Finally, upload the files in this example in the Assemble tab and select public network access in the resource settings.
 In addition, there will be several runtime parameters that will need to be